-1.17 Council, or standing or ad-hoc committees, may establish working groups, as well as their mandates, authority, and jurisdiction by motion.

-1.18 Council, or standing or ad-hoc committees, select the chair of a working group from among its members who shall convene meetings, prepare agendas, distribute documents to working group members, and report working group activities and recommendations back to the standing or ad-hoc committees.

-1.19 Composition of working groups is open to all members in good standing of the Society.

-- (a) Duties of working group members include: - (i) attending all meetings of the working group,

-(ii) representing to the best of their abilities the interests of the Society, and

-(iii) performing any duties assigned as part of the working group's mandate.

-1.20 Meeting times and locations of all standing committees, ad-hoc committees, and working groups shall be published on the Society's website and social media, and in person in the vicinity of the Society's General Office/Student Centre prior to these meetings.

-1.21 Information about student-at-large vacancies on the Society's committees shall be published on the Society's website prior to these meetings.
+- 1.17 Council, or standing or ad-hoc committees, may establish working groups, as well as their mandates, authority, and jurisdiction by motion. - 1.18 Council, or standing or ad-hoc committees, select the chair of a working group from among its members who shall convene meetings, prepare agendas, distribute documents to working group members, and report working group activities and recommendations back to the standing or ad-hoc committees. - 1.19 Composition of working groups is open to all members in good standing of the Society. - (a) Duties of working group members include: - (i) attending all meetings of the working group, - (ii) representing to the best of their abilities the interests of the Society, and - (iii) performing any duties assigned as part of the working group's mandate. - 1.20 Meeting times and locations of all standing committees, ad-hoc committees, and working groups shall be published on the Society's website and social media, and in person in the vicinity of the Society's General Office/Student Centre prior to these meetings. - 1.21 Information about student-at-large vacancies on the Society's committees shall be published on the Society's website prior to these meetings.

-SO-2: Appointments, Selection Process and Resignations to and from Committees

-Policy Type: Council Policy

-Policy Title: Appointments, Selection Process and Resignations to and
+SO-2: APPOINTMENTS, SELECTION PROCESS AND RESIGNATIONS TO AND FROM COMMITTEES

+POLICY TITLE: APPOINTMENTS, SELECTION PROCESS AND RESIGNATIONS TO AND

 FROM COMMITTEES

-Policy Reference Number: SO-2

-Adopted: April 23, 2021

-Next Scheduled Revision: April 202
+Adopted: April 23, 2021 Next Scheduled Revision: April 2022 Previous Revisions

-Previous Revisions

-Position Signature Date

-President